 Alcoholic and caffeinated beverages should be avoided or limited while treating haemorrhoids because they can exhibit diuretic effects.
 This results in less water being absorbed by your body and can lead to constipation, increasing the difficulty of passing stools and causing unnecessary strain and discomfort.

-Instead, drink plenty of water and fibre to loosen your stools, making them easier to excrete.
+Instead, drink plenty of water and eat a diet rich in fibre to loosen your stools, making them easier to excrete.

 Table of contents